lumeland/lume.land/docs/creating-pages/page-files.md

 used to order the pages (in a blog, for example).
 If you want to define a different date, you can prepend it to the filename using the `yyyy-mm-dd` syntax followed by a hyphen `-` or an underscore `_` (or `yyyy-mm-dd-hh-ii-ss` if you also need the time).
-Note that this part is removed in generating the final url:
+Note that this part is removed when generating the final
+url:

 ```txt
 .